felixkoerber/Python_For_Psychologists_25-26/lecture/setup.md

 ### Some quick general notes on instructions

 - There is no difference between `Enter` and `Return` in these instructions, so just press whatever the equivalent on your keyboard is whenever one is stated
-- If you already have some of these things installed on your computer already that should (theoretically) be okay.
+- If you already have some of these things installed on your computer that should (theoretically) be okay.
   However, you need to make sure that you are able to complete the steps described in [checking your install](#checking-your-install) without issue.
   - For example, having multiple different `Python` installations on your computer can lead to incredibly frustrating issues that are very difficult to debug.
     As such, if you have already installed `Python` via some other application (not `Miniconda`/`Anaconda`), it's strongly encouraged to uninstall it before following the instructions below.